 DIRECTOR OF FINANCE

-Fadzai Mataru is a second year student from Zimbabwe studying Mechanical Engineering, although she takes great interest in Psychology and Film and Theatre.
+Fadzai Mataru is a third year student from Zimbabwe studying Mechanical Engineering, although she takes great interest in Psychology and Film and Theatre.

 Despite the STEM path she has chosen, Fadzai's passion lies in issues involving women and children.
 She hopes that in the future she will be able to join the fight for career opportunities for women and disabled children, better sanitary conditions for women living in remote areas, education for the economically disadvantaged and better medical care for orphans of HIV.
 Having grown up surrounded by these issues, she hopes to return to Zimbabwe and help in eradicating the problems that plague society.
 She is very excited to be Development Coordinator for this academic year.